 Travel insurance is always a smart idea.
 Below is a short list, but googling will produce many more options:

 Air Fares: We recommend flying in to BsAs Ezeiza International Airport (EZE).
 A useful EZE website with English translations: www.aa2000.com.ar

 We have seen fares as low as $945 from Denver (yes, round trip!), but typically you can expect to pay $1,400 to $2,000.
 It’s possible to find a great deal by googling ‘cheap flights’ or consulting with clever travel agents or even inquiring directly with airlines.
 SUERTE (good luck)!

 Environmentally oriented?
 To maintain your ‘Green’ or carbon-neutral status, log on to myclimate to discover options to off-set the carbon dioxide footprint generated by your flights to and from BsAs.
 This site contains non-profit options for consumers to contribute to renewable energy and reforestation projects – very cool and worthy of consideration!

 Ezeiza International Airport: Navigating the EZE airport upon both arrival and departure can be confusing and full of surprises, especially for incoming travelers who spent a restless night flying.
 Some survival tips and reminders follow.

-While we ourselves have never encountered difficulties, we hear theft is on the rise so it’s important to be alert.
+While we ourselves have never encountered difficulties, we understand theft is on the rise so it’s important to be alert.
 Regarding EZE security, luggage and immigration check points, we’ve rarely experienced delays and find it’s a faster and less exhaustive process than in the USA.

 Like most airports, there are multiple services and vendors at the EZE terminal including Banco Nacion ATM’s open 24 hours/daily.
-You’ll find one booth at Terminal A (international) and another at Terminal B (domestic).
+You’ll find one at Terminal A (international) and another at Terminal B (domestic).